V-Sekai/world/70_packet_format.md

 A full RigidBody structure on the server consists of position, orientation, linear_velocity and angular_velocity.
 Rotation is stored as x/y is an octahedral normal storing axis, while z is the rotation.
 Converting from this to quaternion is extremely efficient.

-struct Entity {
+struct RigidBody {
     TimeOffsetPacket time_offset_packet;
     Vector<DataPacket> packets;
-    // Must be able to contain 54 bones.
-    // Must be able to contain 52 blend shapes.
-    // Variable number of other DataPackets.
 };

+struct Bone {
+    TimeOffsetPacket time_offset_packet;
+    Vector<DataPacket> packets;
+};

+struct Entity {
+    RigidBody entity_packet;
+    Vector<BlendShape> bone_packets;
+    Vector<Bone> bone_packets;
+}

 ```

 The size of each `TimeOffsetPacket` is `8 bytes` and the size of each `DataPacket` is `12 bytes`.
 Therefore, the size of each `Entity` would be `(1 * 8) + (4 * 12) = 56 bytes`.

 ## Scenario

-- **Total Players (n)**: 64 players.
+- **Total Players (n)**: 100 players.
 - **Total Bones per Player (b)**: 54 bones.
-- **Grid Cells (c)**: 100 cells.
-- **Average Players per Cell**: Approximately 0.64 players.
-- **Adjacent Cells (m)**: 9 cells (including own cell).

 ## Snapshot Size

 The total snapshot size would be the sum of the sizes of all the `Entity` structs for all players and their bones.

-- Player's `Entity`: `n * 56 bytes = 64 * 56 bytes = 3584 bytes`.
+- Player's `Entity`: `n * 56 bytes = 100 * 56 bytes = 5600 bytes`.
-- Player's Bones: `n * b * 56 bytes = 64 * 256 * 56 bytes = 917504 bytes`.
+- Player's Bones: `n * b * 56 bytes = 100 * 54 * 56 bytes = 302400 bytes`.

-So, the total snapshot size would be `3584 bytes + 917504 bytes = 921088 bytes`, or approximately `899 KB`.
+So, the total snapshot size would be `5600 bytes + 302400 bytes = 308000 bytes`, or approximately `300.78 KB`.

 This calculation assumes that there are no other data included in the snapshot and that the `Entity` struct does not have any padding or alignment issues.
 In a real-world scenario, the actual snapshot size might be larger due to additional game state information, network overhead, etc.

-By using octahedral compression for orientation, we have reduced the snapshot size from `962 KB` to `899 KB`, saving approximately `63 KB`.
+By using octahedral compression for orientation, we can significantly reduce the snapshot size.
+However, the exact amount of savings depends on the specific details of the game state and the effectiveness of the compression algorithm.

 ## References